European History, Politics, and Society (MA/MSc with London School of Economics)

 Special Admissions Requirements

-In addition to the requirements listed below, all students must submit transcripts showing courses and grades per school attended, a statement of academic purpose, and three letters of recommendation.
+In addition to the requirements listed below, all students must submit transcripts showing courses and grades per school attended, a statement of academic purpose, a personal statement, and three letters of recommendation.

 The statement of academic purpose should discuss the student’s academic and professional aspirations and reasons for wishing to undertake the degree.
 It should be about 1 to 2 pages long.
 It should describe the student’s academic and/or professional background (relevant coursework, professional experience, or other activity pertaining to the student’s academic interests), indicate the student’s plans for graduate study at Columbia and at LSE, and explain clearly the relation of these plans to the student’s professional plans after completing the dual degree program.